Homey Energy Management

 Since I haven’t added a physical home battery to my setup yet, I’ve built a demo flow to illustrate the logic behind smart charging of your home battery.

-When your solar production exceeds your home’s demand, Homey steps in to top up your battery.
-This allows you to store that energy and strategically feed it back to the grid only when it makes the most (financial) sense.
+When your solar production exceeds your home’s demand, Homey can initiate to charge your battery.
+This allows you to store that energy and feed it back to the grid only when it makes the most (financial) sense.

-This flow is designed to give you a head start in making your home truly energy-efficient:
+This flow is designed to give you a head start in making a flow for this:

 Flow 1: The “Free Energy” Indicator